Peace Corps Prep Program

 Peace Corps service and similar international development work opportunities are highly professional and selective.
 PC Prep requires three specific activities that will strengthen your candidacy for the Peace Corps (or any other professional endeavor):

-- Attend a workshop or enroll in a class to improve your resume writing or interview skills offered by USF Career Services.
+- Attend a workshop or enroll in a class to improve your resume writing or interview

 - Have your resume reviewed by USF Career Services in the Student Services Center.

-- Develop at least one significant leadership experience and be prepared to discuss it thoughtfully and present it in your Final ePortfolio, along with your resume, For example, organizing a campus event, leading a work or volunteer project, or serving on the executive board of a student organization.
+- Develop at least one significant leadership experience and be prepared to discuss it thoughtfully and present it in your final ePortfolio, along with your resume.
+For example, organizing a campus event, leading a work or volunteer project, or serving on the executive board of a student organization.

 Become a Peace Corps Ambassador: Get to know USF's dedicated Peace Corps Recruiter and help spread the word about the unique opportunities available through Peace Corps service.